Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Methodology

 \subsection{Data augmentation}

 Data augmentation is widely adopted in NMT.
-The paradigm is to generate source data from existing target data \citep{sennrich-etal-2016-improving, grundkiewicz-etal-2019-neural}, but this does not apply to CWS since there is no extra gold segmented data.
-Hence, we try two methods that suit CWS better: sentence splitting and unsupervised segmentation.
+The paradigm is to generate source side data from existing (monolingual) target side data \citep{sennrich-etal-2016-improving, grundkiewicz-etal-2019-neural}, but this does not apply to CWS since there is no extra gold segmented data.
+Hence, we experiment with two methods that could suit CWS better: sentence splitting and unsupervised segmentation.